openhab/openhab-addons/bundles/org.openhab.binding.argoclima/README.md

 #### Advanced: Local connection with pass-through proxy

-In this mode OpenHab is acting as an **almost** transparent proxy, and does a pass-through of device-side messages and remote-side responses (a man-in-the-middle).
+In this mode openHAB is acting as an **almost** transparent proxy, and does a pass-through of device-side messages and remote-side responses (a man-in-the-middle).
-This allows to have the device fully controllable via OpenHab **as well as** vendor's application (at the expense of security!).
+This allows to have the device fully controllable via openHAB **as well as** vendor's application (at the expense of security!).
-Possible other use of this mode is for firmware update or ad-hoc controlling some settings which are not easily accessible via OpenHab.
+Possible other use of this mode is for firmware update or ad-hoc controlling some settings which are not easily accessible via openHAB.
-> ***IMPORTANT***: Most of the time, OpenHab serves as a fully transparent proxy, not interfering with the traffic, **except for** cases when cloud has no updates for the device while OpenHab **has** a command pending send to the device.
+> ***IMPORTANT***: Most of the time, openHAB serves as a fully transparent proxy, not interfering with the traffic, **except for** cases when cloud has no updates for the device while openHAB **has** a command pending send to the device.
 > In such case, the binding injects it into the communication flow as-if it was cloud-issued!

 ![Advanced local connection diagram: REMOTE_API_PROXY mode](doc/Argoclima_connection_Advanced_REMOTE_API_PROXY.png)

 #### Advanced: Local connection with STUB (simulated server) - RECOMMENDED

-In this mode OpenHab is simulating vendor's server (which is out of the picture).
+In this mode openHAB is simulating vendor's server (which is out of the picture).
 The HVAC is functioning fully locally.
 This is the recommended mode for maximum security.